top of page

 Bella

 Bella is a Golden Retriever who is a certified therapy pet.
 She loves people and is a natural at her job!
-She enjoys walks, treats, and making everyone feel comfortable.
+She enjoys walks, treats, and making everyone feel comfortable and loved.

 Whipper

-Whipper is a Jack Russell terrier who also loves to be in the office around people.
+Whipper is a Jack Russell who also loves to be in the office around people (mostly for the treats).
 His favorite activities are chasing squirrels, stretching, and barking at tennis balls (not fetching).